 Lithium-ion batteries are a relatively new technology.
 However, since their launch in the early 1990s, they have gradually replaced old technologies.
 Lithium-based batteries offer high performance with a compact design.
 These advantages mean they are being increasingly used in electronic devices and vehicles.

-Alongside these advantages, this technology also poses safety risks.
-The hazard potential of incorrectly handling lithium-ion batteries is extremely high.
-Explosions and fires of lithium-ion batteries can have disastrous consequences, causing expensive damage and in the worst case, costing lives.
+Alongside these advantages, this innovative technology also poses safety risks.
+The hazard potential of incorrectly handling lithium-ion batteries is exceptionally high.
+Explosions and fires of lithium-ion batteries can have disastrous consequences, causing expensive damage and, in the worst case, costing lives.

-In our guide, we take a close look at the potential dangers of lithium-ion batteries and give you some valuable tips for their storage.
+In our guide, we examine the potential dangers of lithium-ion batteries and offer valuable tips for planning hazardous materials storage.

 Each lithium cell has a positive and a negative electrode, the anode and the cathode.
 Between them, there is an ion-conducting electrolyte.
 This ensures the transport of the lithium ions between the electrodes during the charging and discharging processes.
-The separator is also an important part of the device.
-It stops direct contact between the anode and cathode and therefore prevents a short circuit.
+The separator is also an essential part of the device.
+It stops direct contact between the anode and cathode and, therefore, prevents a short circuit.

-Lithium batteries can present a considerable safety hazard if they are incorrectly handled or stored.
+Lithium batteries can present a considerable safety hazard if incorrectly handled or stored.
 In addition, factory defects or contamination can pose safety risks.
-Deep discharge, fire, chemical reactions – each individual situation means a risk for workers, companies and the environment.
+Deep discharge, fire, chemical reactions – each situation means a chance for workers, companies, and the environment.

 Some common issues with lithium-ion batteries are:

-If cells overheat there is a risk of thermal runaway.
+If cells overheat, there is a risk of thermal runaway.
 Thermal runaway can be triggered by many things, from thermal loads to mechanical damage or factory defects.
-This is an exothermic reaction, which can ignite the stored lithium and cause an extremely hot fire that produces its own oxygen.
+This is an exothermic reaction, which can ignite the stored lithium and cause an extreme fire that produces its oxygen.

 High levels of heat energy vaporize the electrolyte fluid, creating additional heat and combustible gases.
 If the ignition temperature for a gas is exceeded, it will ignite and set fire to the battery.
 Thermal propagation can create a devastating chain reaction.
 Once set in motion, it only takes a few minutes until the battery will burn and explode.

-If lithium-ion batteries are not used for a long period of time, they can completely discharge.
+If lithium-ion batteries are not used for a long time, they can completely discharge.
 Decomposition of the electrolyte liquid can lead to the formation of easily combustible gases.
-If an attempt is made to recharge the deeply discharged lithium-ion cells, the supplied energy can no longer be correctly converted due to the lack of electrolyte fluid.
+If an attempt is made to recharge the deeply discharged lithium-ion cells, the supplied energy can no longer be correctly converted due to insufficient electrolyte fluid.
 Deep discharge can result in a short circuit or fire.

 When handling lithium-ion batteries, there is always a risk of damaging them.
 Collisions with operating vehicles or a fall on hard ground are just a few examples.
-If cells are deformed as a result, this can lead to internal short-circuiting and fire of the battery.
+If cells are deformed, this can lead to internal short-circuiting and fire of the battery.
 In rare cases, it is possible that particles that are falsely released into the cell during production can damage them from the inside over time.
 Here, too, internal short circuits can occur.

-When a lithium-ion battery burns it generates its own oxygen.
+When a lithium-ion battery burns, it generates its oxygen.
 Only special suppression powders and granules are suitable for combating Class D fires, which are classified by the presence of burning metals.

 It is recommended to stock suppression powder or granules in sufficient quantities as a preventative measure.
 By covering the fire load with granules, oxygen is displaced and separated from the fuel.
-Like glass, the granules melt at a certain temperature.
-The granules absorb heat in the form of melting energy, cooling the fire.
+Like glass, the granules melt at a specific temperature.
+The granules absorb heat as melting energy, cooling the fire.
 Additionally, an impermeable envelope is formed over the fire load.
 A reaction with oxygen is effectively prevented.

 The outbreak of fire is not the only risk involved with lithium batteries.
 If there is a reaction, there is a risk of hazardous substances such as hydrochloric or hydrofluoric acids being released from inside the cell.
-This may appear in the form of vapor, which could injure workers through skin contact or inhalation.
+This may appear as vapor, which could injure workers through skin contact or inhalation.

 The storage of lithium-ion batteries poses a dilemma for many companies because there is no unified legislation.
-To avoid and limit damage, safety measures can be taken depending on the individual case.
-Generally, the potential risk associated with lithium batteries increases as the amount of energy stored by the batteries increases, and as the number stored increases.
+Safety measures can be taken depending on the individual case to avoid and limit damage.
+Generally, the potential risk associated with lithium batteries increases as the amount of energy stored by the batteries increases and the number held increases.

 Keep these tips in mind when storing or transporting lithium-ion batteries: